The Best Food Processors

 The results of our accessories test were a little more mixed: The Breville successfully shredded mozzarella, though not as finely as the Cuisinart, and some of the soft cheese got stuck in the lid.
 And though we eventually got some nice slices of tomato from the Breville’s slicer, the first two pieces came out crushed.

 The Breville is meant to be a countertop staple, and with its heavy weight, you wouldn’t want to move it around often.
-It’s our heaviest pick, coming in at 16.75 lbs — just above the Cuisinart’s 14.5 lbs, and easily outweighing the 6.5-lb.
-Hamilton Beach.
+At 15.9 lbs, it is a few pounds lighter than the Cuisinart (18lbs) but much heavier than the Hamilton at 8 lbs.
 This sturdiness helped the Breville remain steady as it worked through dense dough and tough carrots, but it makes lifting it more of an arm workout.

 Hamilton Beach 12-Cup Stack and Snap Food Processor (70725A)